0Franky/Emotions-Contest/README.md

 ## What is HowAppYou?

 HowAppYou is an app developed to gather daily feedback on the emotional state of some subjects while they are working.
-The main aim of the app is gather enought data to be used later for the developement of an AI.
+The main aim of the app is to gather enough data to use later to develop an AI.

 </li>
 <li>